Landlord Guides · Last updated 2 June 2026

 Is there a tax-free allowance for rental income in Gibraltar?

-Under the Allowance-Based System, personal allowances can reduce your overall taxable income, which may effectively shelter some rental income.
-There is no specific rental income tax-free allowance like the UK's property allowance.
-Consult an accountant for your specific situation.
+Under the Allowance-Based System, personal allowances can reduce your overall taxable income, which may effectively shelter some rental income depending on your total income level.
+There is no separate rental income tax-free allowance equivalent to the UK's property allowance.
+Consult a Gibraltar accountant for your specific position.

 Do I pay tax on rental income if my property is empty?

 No. You only pay income tax on rental income actually received.
-However, you are still liable for rates and any other property-related costs during vacancy periods.
+However, you remain responsible for government rates and any other property costs during void periods.

 Can I offset rental losses against other income?

-This depends on the specifics of your situation and the tax system applied.
-Speak with a Gibraltar accountant about whether rental losses can be set against other income or carried forward.
+This depends on your overall tax position and which system applies.
+A Gibraltar accountant can advise on whether rental losses can be set against other income or carried forward to future years.

 What if I rent my property through Airbnb or a short-term platform?